updated

 Following are some of potential work depending on your skill, experience or interest:

-If you have experience, knowledge or interest in natural farming, permaculture or any other kinds of alternative farming methods, your help will be much appreciated.
+If you have experience, knowledge or interest in natural farming, permaculture or any other kinds of alternative farming methods, foraging, preserving food or anything related to living self sufficiently and sustainably, your help will be much appreciated.

 If you can handle physically demanding work, I’m also setting up another rice field far bigger than the current one starting from scratch.
 It involves clearing the field and digging swales and setting up irrigation channels.

-If you have building skills, I have lots of DIY projects going on as well.
-Some of the stuff on my ever-expanding to-do list are
+If you have building or woodwork skills, I have lots of DIY projects going on as well.

 • Languages